rushikeshnakhate/AI/week3/README.txt.txt

 The factor that relates the two, P(E∣H)/p(E)is called the likelihood ratio.

 Using these terms, Bayes' theorem can be rephrased as "the posterior probability equals the prior probability times the likelihood ratio."

+few important points
+posterior = likelihood *  prior /norm_marginal
+P(E---> is given so would come in denom always )